Silent Until Sparse: Backdoor Attacks on Semi-Structured Sparsity: Related Work

-Since defenses implemented by the model hub fall under the model-level category, we focus our review on state-of-the-art techniques in this domain.
-The first model-level defense is NC~\citep{WangYSLVZZ19}, based on the \textit{shortcut} assumption: source-agnostic backdoors create shortcuts to the target class.
-NC reconstructs triggers per class and flags the model as backdoored if one trigger is notably smaller.
-Follow-up methods building on this assumption include \citep{guo_tabor_2019,XiangMK20detection,XiangMWK21,WangZLCXW20}.
-Not relying the `shortcut' assumption, ~\citet{LiuLTMAZ19} have proposed another technique, named as ABS, that analyzes the behavior of the inner neurons of the network, to determine how the output activations change when different levels of stimulation of the neurons are introduced.
-The method relies on the assumption that backdoor attacks compromise the hidden neurons to inject the hidden behavior.
-Most recently, \citet{ZhengTLL22} proposed a data-free backdoor removal method, called as CLP, which calculates the spectral norm of each channel and prunes those with abnormally high norms than the others from the model.
-Following a similar idea, \citet{PhanXSZTSWCY24} proposed a more advanced method by checking the rank-level sensitivity of different channels.
+\myparagraph{Backdoor Defenses.} Existing defenses can be divided into three categories: (i) \textit{sample-level} defenses \cite{chou2020sentinet,doan2020februus}, which operate post-deployment by analyzing test inputs for triggers; (ii) \textit{training-level} defenses \cite{tran_spectral_2018,chen_detecting_2019}, which rely on access to the training data; and (iii) \textit{model-level} defenses \cite{WangYSLVZZ19,LiuLTMAZ19}, which examine the model to identify embedded backdoors.
+Since defenses implemented by the model hub fall under the model-level category, we focus on them in our work.
+The first model-level defense is NC~\cite{WangYSLVZZ19}, based on the \textit{shortcut} assumption: source-agnostic backdoors create shortcuts to the target class.
+NC reconstructs triggers per class and flags the model as backdoored if one trigger is significantly smaller, interpreting it as evidence that the model has been backdoored.
+Follow-up methods based on this assumption include work by \citet{guo_tabor_2019,XiangMK20detection,XiangMWK21,WangZLCXW20}.
+ABS~\cite{LiuLTMAZ19} uses a different approach.
+It analyzes the behavior of the inner neurons to determine how the output activations change when different levels of stimulation of the neurons are introduced.
+The method relies on the assumption that if the model has learned a backdoor some neurons will have a significant impact on the logits of a given class.
+CLP~\cite{ZhengTLL22} is a data-free backdoor removal method that calculates the spectral norm of each channel and prunes those with abnormally high norms than the others from the model.
+Following a similar idea, \citet{PhanXSZTSWCY24} propose a more advanced method by checking the rank-level sensitivity of different channels.